libera-nutrition/gerd-notes/README.md

 2. Eat to minimize abdominal fat.
 This is because even a little abdominal fat risks gravely worsened reflux.
 Every extra inch of waist width can worsen reflux.
 Both a high-processed-carb diet and a high-saturated-fat diet will typically add abdominal fat.
 In contrast, a moderate-unprocessed-carbs and high-fiber diet are not expected to add abdominal fat.
 3. If possible, eat at fixed times during the day.
 This allows the body to avoid erroneous scheduled pre-secretions of acid.
 It is understandable if this is not feasible.
 ### Supplements
 1. Gastritis is a common initial co-occurrence with reflux.
+Its symptoms can be minimized by taking 500 mg of regular vitamin C once or twice daily.
+2. Zinc L-carnosine also is an excellent supplement and is greatly encouraged for healing, at a maximum daily dose of 8 mg of elemental zinc taken twice daily for lifetime use.
+That's a total of 16 mg of supplemental zinc per day.
+This dose should not be exceeded because after 2-3 months, exceeding it will lead to worsened cognition due to excessive zinc with a copper deficiency.
+To prevent an overdose, all other zinc supplements should be discontinued if this is used.
+As needed, the dose can optionally be increased to 24 or 32 mg for the first month when starting the supplement for the first time.
+3. Melatonin is linked to cancer prevention.
+Uncontrolled reflux is associated with esophageal and gastric cancer, so melatonin could help somewhat lower this risk.
+The preferred dose of melatonin seems to gradually increase with age.
+Consider these ballpark doses in mg by age: 20-25: 0.5; 26-30: 1; 31-35: 2; 36-40: 3; 41:45: 4; 46+: 5.
+### Powders
-Its symptoms can be minimized by taking 500 mg of vitamin C once or twice daily.
-If more support is needed, L-glutamine powder at a dose of 5 grams taken once or twice daily also helps with healing.
+1. If more support is needed for healing from gastritis or mild ulcers, L-glutamine powder at a dose of 5 grams taken once or twice daily is pretty good.
 ### Medicines
 ### Lifestyle
 ### Exercises